Souptik2001/all-path-messaging/readme.txt

 == Installation ==

-Upload 'wp-messaging' to the '/wp-content/plugins/' directory.
+Upload 'all-in-one-messaging' to the '/wp-content/plugins/' directory.

 Activate the plugin through the 'Plugins' menu in WordPress.